 Oh, hi!
 Didn’t see you there.
 What’s new?
-Let’s talk about pressure transmitters and where we can use them!
+Let’s talk about differential pressure transmitters and how we can use them for flow measurement!
 Sounds like the name of that movie, Fantastic Beasts and Where to Find Them.
 Sorry, watched it recently.

 Basically, a differential pressure (DP) flow meter combines three essential elements.
 The first, the primary (kinda obvious) element, creates a change in pressure.
 The second, the transmitter, reads the pressure change and converts it to numbers we can read.
 Last but not least, we have the third element, a structure to send the pressure created by the primary element to the transmitter.
 That covers impulse lines, tubing, valves, and other mechanical bits.

 We now have DP meters with primary elements, transmitters, and connections all integrated, which makes installing them easier.

 Now, let’s dig into the details behind these devices.

 Why should we care about this guy Bernoulli’s principles?

 We can skip the huge history lesson, but knowing the basics won’t kill you and may even help, so pay attention!
 It won’t even hurt that much, I promise.